-Are you thinking about doing getting a DIY Will Kit?
-The letters “DIY” seem to apply to just about everything these days, and one area of ‘do it yourself’ that is growing in popularity is DIY will kits.
+DIY will Kit: The letters “DIY” seem to apply to just about everything these days, and one area of ‘do it yourself that is growing in popularity is the DIY will kit.

-It’s advisable that we all have some type of will (no matter what), and with the internet making everything so accessible in the modern world, DIY will kit’s seem to be all the rage.
+It’s advisable that we all have some type of will (no matter what), and with the internet making everything so accessible in the modern world, DIY will kit seems to be all the rage.

 But is a will kit worthwhile?
 Is there really any benefit in preparing your own will?